usgs/wdfn-blog/content/NextGen_WaterAlert_Webinar.md

 - Public Communication
 - WaterAlert
 - Next Generation
-image: /static/NextGen_WaterAlert_Webinar/WaterAlert Webinar_June6.png
+image: /static/NextGen_WaterAlert_Webinar/WaterAlert Webinar_1.png
 description: In this webinar, learn how to transition your alerts to Next Generation WaterAlert.
 keywords: water data, WaterAlert, transition, Next Generation
 author_staff:
 author_email: <wdfn@usgs.gov>
 ---
 <div class="grid-row">
-{{< figure src="/static/NextGen_WaterAlert_Webinar/WaterAlert Webinar_June6.png" width="80%" caption="This webinar on Next Generation WaterAlert will answer all your questions, facilitating the transition for Legacy WaterAlert users." alt="text here" >}}
+{{< figure src="/static/NextGen_WaterAlert_Webinar/WaterAlert Webinar_1.png" width="80%" caption="This webinar on Next Generation WaterAlert will answer all your questions, facilitating the transition for Legacy WaterAlert users." alt="Next Generation WaterAlert.
+Webinar.
+Date & time to come!
+Check the WDFN blog for more details.
+On the right, there is an image of a cellphone with screenshot of NextGen WaterAlert with a banner hiding most of the screenshot.
+Text on banner reads NextGen WaterAlert Coming Fall 2022." >}}
 </div>

 ## ❔ What is the NextGen WaterAlert Webinar?